johnnyyork13/vicewaves/ZNOTES.md

 Fix styling on shopping cart where it always fits the height of the screen Add notifications for when items are in cart
 Validate inputs on forms
+Add close cart functionality when user clicks outside of cart component
+    also make sure it closes when already on checkout page ADD PRIVACY AND PAYMENT NOTICES ON CHECKOUT PAGE FOR PAYPAL Optimize localStorage API calls
+Figure out why there are so many re renders

 PRODUCT TAGS
 shirt